OriginChain

 Test conditions

 • YCSB and BEIR ran against the live HTTPS endpoint from a laptop in India (~100 ms RTT to Mumbai).
 Numbers are wire-latency-dominated.
-In-region drivers see 5-10× lower latency.
+The in-region sweep below removes the wire and measures the serving path itself.

 • ANN-Benchmarks ran in-process via a Rust integration test on a dev box (single-thread, AVX2 kernel, release build).